patf/offbyinfinity/content/posts/sandboxing-imagemagick-with-nsjail.md

 It's probably a good idea to test if our sandbox is working as intended.
-To do that, we'll use the [Proof of Concept](https://github.com/ImageTragick/PoCs) available for the ImageTragick vulnerability, with some small adjustments to make it work in `/tmp`.
-We'll need to build a vulnerable version of ImageMagick.
+To do that, we'll use the [Proof of Concept](https://github.com/ImageTragick/PoCs) available for the ImageTragick vulnerability, with some small adjustments to make it work in our `TMP` path.

+We'll need to build a vulnerable version of ImageMagick first.
 I went with 6.8.5-10:

     convert -version
     Version: ImageMagick 6.8.5-10 2017-12-04 Q16 http://www.imagemagick.org